tc39/proposal-temporal/docs/README.md

 ### `Temporal.Absolute`

-An `Temporal.Absolute` represents a fixed point in time along the POSIX timeline.
-It does this by internally maintaining a slot for "Nanoseconds since the POSIX-Epoch".
+An `Temporal.Absolute` represents a fixed point in time, without regard to calendar or location.

 See [Temporal.Absolute Documentation](./absolute.md) for more detailed documentation.